eljoujat/eljoujat.github.io/_posts/2015-03-01-how-i-wrote-my-first-post.md

 > “There is no greater agony than bearing an untold story inside you.” .
 [Maya Angelou](http://www.mayaangelou.com/)

-I'm a programmer, I've always believed that every good programmer [should have a blog](http://architects.dzone.com/articles/why-programmers-should-have).
-This week I made the decision to write my first post, before writing the first post I had to answer some questions :
+I'm a programmer, I believe that a good programmer [should have a blog](http://architects.dzone.com/articles/why-programmers-should-have).
+This week I made the decision to write my first post, before start writing, i had to answer some questions :

 - What should I blog about ?
 - which blogging platform to use ?
-- then I can start blogging

 ##Blogging about ...?

-For me, This was the most difficult question to answer, as I thought for a long time that I have no good things share ...
+This was the most difficult question to answer, as I thought for a long time that I have no good things share ...

  was wrong all the time, and what's obvious to me could be amazing for others  <iframe width="560" height="315" src="https://www.youtube.com/embed/xcmI5SSQLmE" frameborder="0" allowfullscreen></iframe>